-5.31 The mitigation approach has been carefully designed and established, with strong input and direction from Natural England since the beginning.
-Evidence for impacts and mitigation approaches were collated (David Tyldesley Associates, 2005; Liley et al.,

-2007; Underhill-Day, 2005), the approach has been tested at numerous public inquiries and local plan hearings and similar strategic mitigation approaches have now become established across the country, modelled on Dorset.
-For example, the use of a 400m exclusion zone (i.e. where there is a presumption of no development) has become an established policy approach and is specifically identified in the following locations:

-- Across the Thames Basin Heaths (11 local planning authorities)25; - In the Brecks (e.g. Breckland District26); - Around the East Devon Pebblebed Heaths (East Devon District Council27); - Around Cannock Chase SAC (e.g. Cannock Chase Council Local Plan28); - At Ashdown Forest SPA/SAC (e.g. Wealden District's Core Strategy Local Plan)29. - 5.32 The combined use of SANG and SAMM type mitigation approaches, involving off-site greenspace provision and wardening on the heaths have also been adopted at a range of other locations, such as the Thames Basin Heaths, Cannock Chase and the East Devon Pebblebed Heaths.
+- The mitigation approach has been carefully designed and established, with strong input and direction from Natural England since the beginning.
+Evidence for impacts and mitigation approaches were collated (David Tyldesley Associates, 2005; Liley et al., 2007; Underhill-Day, 2005), the approach has been tested at numerous public inquiries and local plan hearings and similar strategic mitigation approaches have now become established across the country, modelled on Dorset.
+For example, the use of a 400m exclusion zone (i.e. where there is a presumption of no development) has become an established policy approach and is specifically identified in the following locations: - Across the Thames Basin Heaths (11 local planning authorities); - In the Brecks (e.g. Breckland District); - Around the East Devon Pebblebed Heaths (East Devon District Council); - Around Cannock Chase SAC (e.g. Cannock Chase Council Local Plan); - At Ashdown Forest SPA/SAC (e.g. Wealden District's Core Strategy Local Plan). - 5.33 The combined use of SANG and SAMM type mitigation approaches, involving off-site greenspace provision and wardening on the heaths have also been adopted at a range of other locations, such as the Thames Basin Heaths, Cannock Chase and the East Devon Pebblebed Heaths.
 Similar approaches have also been adapted for coastal sites, such as the Solent. - The doctoral thesis by Allinson (2018) is the only openly available review of SANGs and their effectiveness, focussed on the Thames Basin Heaths area.
 Allinson's work included a postal questionnaire sent to 2000 interviewees across the Thames Basin Heaths area (within 5km of the SPA), work with focus groups and semi-structured interviews with those responsible for delivering SANGs.
 Allinson's postal survey found that significantly more residents visited SANGs compared to the SPA and new residents to the area were more likely to use SANGs compared to the SPA.
-Distance from home was a significant factor influencing choice of greenspace (i.e. the closer sites were to the interviewees home, the more likely they were to be visited), but interviewees also clearly did not necessarily visit their nearest greenspace - 5.34 The widespread use of these mitigation approaches, modelled on Dorset, and evidence from other parts of the country, provides further assurance the approaches are robust, effective and have been subject to additional scrutiny and testing.
+Distance from home was a significant factor influencing choice of greenspace (i.e. the closer sites were to the interviewees home, the more likely they were to be visited), but interviewees also clearly did not necessarily visit their nearest greenspace forest.gov.uk/sites/default/files/documents/thames-basin-heaths-spa-delivery-framework.pdf

-25 See the Thames Basin Heaths Delivery Framework: https://www.bracknellforest.gov.uk/sites/default/files/documents/thames-basin-heaths-spa-delivery-framework.pdf